Do you want a cookie?

 Broad beans in mixed cultivation with carrots and herbs such as nasturtium and savory.

 In Annabell's broad bean bed, the carrot 'Rodelika' grows next to annual savory.
-Savory is a great addition to the neighboring broad bean, as it keeps the black bean aphid away with its aromatic scents.
+Savory is a great addition to the companion broad bean, as it keeps the black bean aphid away with its aromatic scents.
 As broad beans are planted relatively far apart, they can be perfectly combined with ground-covering herbs.
 For example, a row of low nasturtiums grows alongside a double row of beans.
 Take care not to use climbing nasturtiums, which will grow upwards with the beans.
-The herbs are only sown after the beans and carrots, savory and nasturtium need a little more warmth and are only sown outdoors from April or later.
+The herbs are only sown after the beans and carrots, savory and nasturtium, need a little more warmth and are only sown outdoors from April or later.

 Fancy your own broad bean bed?
 We have already packed all the varieties of Annabell's broad bean bed into your shopping cart - all 100% organic, of course.
 You can also edit the selection according to your wishes: Click here to go to the shopping cart!